4ndyZ/OVH-DynDNS/README.md

 # DynDNS Client for OVH
-This microservice uses the offical [OVH API](https://api.ovh.com/) and [their Go module](https://github.com/ovh/go-ovh/) to update a DynDNS Record.
+This microservice uses the official [OVH API](https://api.ovh.com/) and [their Go module](https://github.com/ovh/go-ovh/) to update a DynDNS Record.

 ## Function
 The microservice supports IPv4 (A record) and IPv6 (AAAA record).
 The microservice obtains you public IPv4 and IPv6 request by connection to a webserver and then creates or updates the DNS Zone via the OVH API.